-We have information about buying and selling property during COVID-19 alert level 2.
+We have information about buying and selling property at alert level 3 and buying and selling property at alert level 2.

 Property is owned in many ways & can impact on your buyer rights.
 Learn about the types of property ownership including; freehold, leasehold, unit title & cross lease.

 Thinking of buying a home?
 Use our mortgage calculator to work out your costs.
 Calculations are based on the interest rate(s) being constant for the term of the loan(s).

 Going to an open home?
 Learn how to identify problems and potential issues with a property at an open home before you are too far into the purchase process.

 Making an offer on a house is a big decision.
 Learn about sale and purchase agreements, different buying methods and multi-offers so you can make an informed decision.

 Once you find an agent they will get you to sign an agreement, a legally binding contract between you & your real estate agent.
 Learn more about agent agreements.

 When you start thinking about buying a home it's important you have a support team to help you through the process.
 You’ll want to set clear goals for yourself and begin thinking about your finances.